sockjs/sockjs-client/README.md

    in socket.io thread](https://groups.google.com/group/socket_io/browse_thread/thread/a705e4cb532e8808)).
  * Jsonp-polling transport will show a "spinning wheel" (aka. "busy indicator") when sending data.
- * In most of the browsers you can't open more than one SockJS connection to one domain at the same time (with the exception of native websockets).
+ * You can't open more than one SockJS connection to one domain at the same time due to [the browsers limit of consurrent connections](http://stackoverflow.com/questions/985431/max-parallel-http-connections-in-a-browser)
+   (this limit is not counting native websockets connections).
  * Although SockJS is trying to escape any strange Unicode characters (even invalid ones - [like surrogates \xD800-\xDBFF](http://en.wikipedia.org/wiki/Mapping_of_Unicode_characters#Surrogates) or [\xFFFE and \xFFFF](https://en.wikipedia.org/wiki/Unicode#Character_General_Category)) it's advisable to use only valid characters.
 Using invalid